 From China.
-Fast to 40–90 ft. tall, 30–50 ft. wide, with heavy, wide-spreading limbs.
+Grows fast to 40–90 ft. tall and 30–50 ft. wide, with heavy, wide-spreading limbs.
 Clearly shows its kinship to walnuts in its leaves: 8–16 in. long and divided into many finely toothed, oval leaflets.

 P. fraxinifolia, Caucasian wingnut, is similar but has slightly larger leaflets and longer nut clusters.